-- Completion of any remaining project scope including delivery of the last three (3) EMU trainsets. - The JPB's progress in completing its post-electrification activities including any significant operational problems or concerns, progress in closing any remaining items on its Safety Open Items List, closure of any unfinished systems integration work, punch list work that was not completed prior to the start of electrified service, and any incomplete regulatory or third-party requirements. - The JPB's progress in achieving final acceptance of its design-build contract with BBII and its close-out of other outstanding contracts or agreements. - The JPB's progress towards completion of the remaining requirements of its FFGA including its Environmental Mitigation Monitoring and Reporting obligations, and collection and archiving of the required before and after data. - Development of final project costs and schedules. - Development of any Lessons Learned reports or documents. - The PMOC will continue to monitor the JPB's quality team's progress in obtaining the appropriate Buy America documentation from BBII to complete the current review.
+- Completion of any remaining project scope including delivery of the last two (2) EMU trainsets. - The JPB's progress in completing its post-electrification activities including any significant operational problems or concerns, progress in closing any remaining items on its Safety Open Items List, closure of any unfinished systems integration work, punch list work that was not completed prior to the start of electrified service, and any incomplete regulatory or third-party requirements.

+- The JPB's progress in successfully negotiating the resolution of BBII's request for a change order due to hyper-inflation and achieving final acceptance of its design-build contract with BBII. - The JPB's progress toward close-out of other outstanding contracts or agreements. - The JPB's progress towards completion of the remaining requirements of its FFGA including its Environmental Mitigation Monitoring and Reporting obligations, and collection and archiving of the required before and after data. - Development of final project costs and schedules. - Development of any Lessons Learned reports or documents. - The JPB's quality team's progress in obtaining the appropriate Buy America documentation from BBII to complete the current review.